moughxyz/viberunner/README.md

   );
 };

-// Export the component for Vizor to load export default JsonFormatter;
+// Export the component for Vibeframe to load export default JsonFormatter;

 // Global registration for IIFE bundle